scusi/vmray/README.md

 ## Disclaimers

 This code is based on the old API of VmRay.
-Since beginning of 2016 or version 1.9 of VmRay there is a new API which is not yet coverd in this code.
+Since beginning of 2016 or version 1.9 of VmRay there is a new API which is not yet covered in this code.
 See [Issue #1](https://github.com/scusi/vmray/issues/1)

 ## Usage